Welcome to Julian Barbour’s web site

 popular-science writer.
 A non-technical

-description of my ideas is available.
+description of my ideas and in particular my current research into Shape Dynamics is available.

 Since completion of my PhD in 1968, I have worked outside an academic